cuboulder-MSD/digColl_rogerGBarryGlacierPhotos/README.md

 ## Notes
 Many of the names and descriptions in this data set contain diacritical marks and symbols that are UTF-8 encoded.
 When opening this data, please be aware that programs like Excel do not handle these well unless the encoding type is specified on import.
 The team working on this data found that we had the fewest issues when working in Google Sheets.
 If manipulating the data in other programs, including OpenRefine, be sure to specify UTF-8 encoding.

-The schema for this collection is based on Dublin Core and the Glacier Photograph Collection schema, which was driven by requirements from the glaciology community.
+The schema for this collection is based on Dublin Core and the Glacier Photograph Collection (NSIDC) schema, which was driven by requirements from the glaciology community.

 ### Shameless plugs:
 OpenRefine, a tool for transforming and cleaning messy (or large amounts of) data: https://openrefine.org/